ganelson/inform-evolution/proposals/0010-concepts.md

 	Wetness is a concept.
 Understand "dampness" as wetness.

-And with a little care, we can set up actions on concepts:
+And we can set up actions on concepts:

-	Pondering is an action applying to one object.
+	Pondering is an action applying to one concept.

 	Carry out pondering a concept (called X): say "You think deeply about [X]."

-	Understand "ponder [any concept]" as pondering.
+	Understand "ponder [concept]" as pondering.

-Note that (i) the action must be written as applying to `one object`, not `one thing` - a concept is not a thing, and not subject to visibility/touchability rules - and that (ii) the token `[any concept]` rather than `[concept]` must be used so that the command parser doesn't try to look only at names of concepts in the current vicinity, which of course makes no sense.

 ## Minor supporting changes in the Inform language

-It would tidy the Inform language slightly to make these two changes:
+The above example action required two small changes to the Inform language:

 1. Allow `applying to` in action definitions to name kinds of object which are not kinds of thing.
 Thus, `applying to one region`, `applying to one concept`.
-These currently throw problem messages.
+These previously threw problem messages.

 2. Make the token `[D]`, where `D` is a description of a kind of object which is not a kind of thing, automatically infer `any`.
 In particular, `[concept]` would